 Others who should not take Disprin Direct include:

-- Patients diagnosed with haemophilia (a rare condition which affects the blood clotting process in the body)
+- Patients diagnosed with hemophilia (a rare condition that affects the blood clotting process in the body)

 - Patients who have or had a stomach ulcer